 They come out of the blue.
 I can be scrolling through social media mindlessly when *wallop* I’ll see a 12 week ultrasound scan.
-Or *smack* I see a photo of the happy couple, man gently cupping his partner’s stomach, with a paragraph explaining saying how overjoyed they are about Baby X. Even worse is when they include the due date and it’s the same time as one of mine should have been.
+Or *smack* I see a photo of the happy couple, man gently cupping his partner’s stomach, with a paragraph explaining how overjoyed they are about Baby X. Even worse is when they include the due date and it’s the same as one of mine should have been.

 Hearing about another person’s pregnancy brings with it a huge swathe of emotions, some positive, some negative.

 Starting with a positive, I am genuinely pleased for people when they get pregnant.
 How could I not be?
 Making a baby is amazing.
 I understand peoples’ drive to procreate, to want to carry a tiny human and then raise them into an adult.
 And when a baby is born, it should be celebrated.

 However, while that celebration is happening – when the pregnancy is announced, at the baby shower, after the baby is born – I just might not be there.

 Jealousy has become my ever-present companion through my pregnancy loss journey.
 It arrives in a flash when I realise another person will be getting the baby that I so desperately want.
 Cute pregnancy announcements on social media stop being so cute when it hits home I might never get to make one.
 Admiring adorable baby outfits loses its appeal when I realise I may never get to pick any out for my own child.